WunmiTbt/metaLightGBM/README.md

 If you use this code in your research, please cite:

-> Tibet & Ojekemi.
+> Tibetan & Ojekemi.
 “An Enhanced Sine Cosine Algorithm Based Light Gradient Boosting Machine for Occupation Injury Outcome Prediction” *Discover Computing*, 2025.